BTR-4: Ukraine

-Ukraine

 In June 2014, company officials revealed that the BTR-4E was being used in military operations in the Sloviansk area.
 Its armor had withstood hits from large-caliber machine guns, counter-HEAT side screens protected the crew from anti-tank grenade launchers, and armored glass sustained direct hits from sniper rifles.
 Their original desert camo as seen on Iraqi BTR-4s can be viewed in pictures and videos from ATO operations.
-The BTR-4 is currently seeing combat during the 2022 Russian invasion of Ukraine.
+The BTR-4 continues to see use during the ongoing 2022 Russian invasion of Ukraine.

 Versions

-BTR-4 is available in multiple different configurations.
+BTR-4 is available in multiple different configurations: